 For my best guac, I embellish gorgeous ripe avocados with tangy bits of this and that.
-It’s a mite chunkier than authentic Mexican guacamole but (dare I say it?) superior.
+It’s a mite chunkier than authentic Mexican guacamole but (dare I say it?) upgraded.
 Always prepare guacamole close to serving time, as it will discolour.
 Luckily, it is delicious, so leftovers never sit around long.
+Whole-wheat tortilla chips, which are extra crispy, make excellent scoops.

 1 small jalapeño, seeded, finely chopped